Vietanh-Vu/IT3230-C-basic/README.md

-# Week 11: Search: binary search.
+# Week 12: Search: binary search.

-This directory contains the exercises for week 11 of the course.
-There are a total of 2 exercises, with a deadline of 10:00 PM on 02/01/2023.
+This directory contains the exercises for week 12 of the course.
+There are a total of 1 exercise, with a deadline of 10:00 PM on 16/01/2023.

 ## Exercises Done at School